brookhong/brookhong.github.io/_posts/2015-09-15-surfingkeys.md

         f                     Open a link
         af                    Open a link in new tab i                     Go to edit box
-        I                     Go to edit box
-        q                     Click on an Image or a button [[                    Click on the previous link on current page ]]                    Click on the next link on current page
+        I                     Go to edit box with vim editor q                     Click on an Image or a button [[                    Click on the previous link on current page ]]                    Click on the next link on current page